 Many residents recount how they met and married the love of their life.
 All but one male resident served in World War II.
 One woman remembers the Nazis breaking down her family door in Austria.
 Another resident used the opportunity to reconnect with an estranged son whom she had not seen in 20 years.
 “It can be that profound,” says Torrey.
 “Other times, it’s just an amazing keepsake.”

 After focusing on independent living residents, Torrey realized the importance of the project to some of the oldest and frailest participants, so he has started working with assisted living and skilled nursing residents this year.
 He keeps a trove of thank-you notes at his desk.
 “Thank you for your patience and kindness in helping an ‘old lady’ put some things into words to preserve for her children and grandchildren,” wrote one participant.

-ALFA Conference & Expo, Engage, Senior Living Art Showcase
+Active & Engaged Seniors, Art Showcase In the News, cheatsheet, Engage, Senior Living Art Showcase

-Art Showcase In the News, Engage, Resident and Family Services, Resident Engagement, Senior Living Art Showcase
+Art Showcase In the News, Award Programs, Engage, Resident and Family Services, Senior Living Art Showcase

 (ALFA) in partnership with Sargent Art is excited to launch the 4th Annual 2015 ALFA and Sargent Art Senior Living Art Showcase, a competition recogni...